Gutters play a crucial role in safeguarding our homes from water damage by channeling rainwater away from the roof and foundation.

 Clogs are the most common reason why gutters leak and ultimately acquire damage over a long period of time.
 As debris like leaves, twigs, pest droppings, mud, and even bird nests build up in your gutter end caps, elbows and downspouts, it traps water in the higher sections of your gutter.

-Experts recommend that all homeowners clean out their gutters at least twice a year, preferably in the fall and spring.
+Experts recommend all homeowners clean out their gutters at least twice a year, preferably in the fall and spring.
 You’ll have to do this more often if you have trees towering over your roof, vines running along the side, or even extra tall bushes parallel to your gutters.

 Rust or Corrosion